 I like to cut these in half and spray them with a few squirts of Parkay Vegetable Oil Spray which has zero calories.
 You can also toast these, use them for a breakfast sandwich or freeze them for use later.

-- Bake at 350 degrees for 23 minutes and 500 degrees for 2 minutes so the tops can brown.
+Bake at 350 degrees on a pan sprayed with cooking spray for 23 minutes and 500 degrees for 2 minutes so the tops can brown.

 My kids love these bagels and help me make them.
 If your kids also like to help in the kitchen, you’ll enjoy kidstir.
 When you sign up for kidstir your child will receive a monthly kit that will provide fun food adventures for them.
 You’ll get tasty recipes and fun new cooking tools that will spark a love of cooking in kids.
 This is such a great way to create memories with kids in the kitchen.